 As in the case of plain oil circuit breaker described earlier, the quantity of oil required reaches very high figures with the increase in system voltage.
 This vast quantity of oil increases the size of the breaker and maintenance problems.

-We know that the oil in circuit breaker performs two functions.
-Firstly, it acts as an arc extinguishing medium secondly it insulates the live parts from the earthed tank.
+We know that the oil in the circuit breaker performs two functions.
+Firstly, it acts as an arc extinguishing medium; secondly, it insulates the live parts from the earthed tank.

-Actually, the quantity of oil required for arc extinction is very small and major part of the oil is used for insulation purposes.
+The quantity of oil required for arc extinction is very small, and the major part of the oil is used for insulation purposes.

-On the basis of this fact, low or minimum oil circuit breaker has been developed.
-It is also known as minimum oil circuit breaker or live tank circuit breaker.
+Based on this fact, the low oil circuit breaker has been developed.
+It is also known as a minimum oil circuit breaker or live tank circuit breaker.

-It is made up of two oil-filled chambers, which are known as upper chamber and lower chamber and are separated from each other.
-The arc is extinguished in the upper chamber, therefore, it is also known as arcing chamber.
+It is made up of two oil-filled chambers, which are known as the upper chamber and lower chamber and are separated from each other.
+The arc is extinguished in the upper chamber; therefore, it is also known as the arcing chamber.

 An operating rod is permanently connected to the moving contact and operating mechanism.
-It moves vertically in order to make and break the circuit.
+It moves vertically to make and break the circuit.

-When a fault occurs, the moving contact and fixed contact are get separated as current is flowing through the circuit, an arc is struck between them.
-The oil in arcing chamber attains a high temperature and vaporizes.
+When a fault occurs, the moving contact and fixed contact are get separated as the current is flowing through the circuit; an arc is struck between them.
+The oil in the arcing chamber attains a high temperature and vaporizes.

-As oil between the contacts gets vaporized in this process some fresh oil is filled between the contacts.
-This fresh oil also gets vaporized and generates gases and again fresh oil is filled.
+As oil between the contacts gets vaporized in this process, some fresh oil is filled between the contacts.
+This new oil also gets vaporized and generates gases, and again fresh oil is filled.

-This cycle continues until the arc is extinguished near current zero instant.
+This cycle continues until the arc is extinguished near the current zero instant.

 The arcing chamber contains a separator which fills fresh oil in it, by centrifugal action, when breaker operates under a fault condition.